 Just as anywhere, the vigilance and responsibility of the program staff is paramount in order to ensure the safety of the students.
 Catholica staff are with the students at all times.

 Can you tell me a little bit about the Catholica staff’s qualifications?

 Each staff member is a dedicated Catholic with a Bachelor of Arts from a Catholic institution.
-Each staff member is CPR and AED certified.
-Each staff member has undergone background checks and is Virtus® certified.
+Each staff member and chaperone is CPR and AED certified.
+Each staff member and chaperone has undergone background checks and is Virtus ® certified.

 What happens if there is a threat or an attack of any sort?

 Catholica remains in close contact with the American embassy in Rome, who issues safety and security messages for Italy on their website.

 In the case of an emergency, we will first ensure that all of our students are safe and able to communicate immediately with their parents.
 We will then follow the instructions of the local Italian and American authorities and make an informed decision on how to proceed.